tanmeshbhokare/Linux/README.md

-# Linux
+# Linux Exercises

-Linux Hands-On Exercises based on different scenarios faced by DevOps Engineers
+All the above exercises are based on different scenarios faced by DevOps Engineers in their day job.